13 Podcasts Every Business Owner Should Listen To

-Another from NPR, the weekly podcast has founders of some of the world’s best-known companies and brands narrate their journeys from the very beginning.
+This weekly podcast has founders of some of the world’s best-known companies and brands narrate their journeys from the very beginning.
 We’re talking big names — think Sara Blakely of SPANX, Richard Branson of Virgin, and Tony Hsieh of Zappos.
 It’s a great listen if you need a hefty dose of inspiration.

-Best podcasts for women and the business of life:
+Best podcasts for the business of life:

 HerMoney with Jean Chatzky

 Personal finance guru Jean Chatzky is an author, and on her women-focused podcast she talks to expert guests about everything from starting your own business to millennial money concerns to making your retirement savings last.
 She also profiles inspiring women who have experienced the ups and downs of corporate life and are making it work in the business world.

 Promoting mind management for the betterment of your life and your business, Changeability’s podcasts look beyond how you can act in order to make your business work better, and more at how you can behave and conduct yourself as a person in order to succeed as a business person.
 From employee management to self-motivation, consider this podcast a way of getting spiritually in touch with your inner entrepreneur.